 - Good hiking shoes!
-My kids wear these type of shoes, my husband wears these type of shoes and thick socks!
+My kids wear these types of shoes, my husband wears these types of shoes and thick socks!

 Surviving the Evening Activities:

-If you have a child that likes to venture out on their own, there is nothing more terrifying then when they go missing and it’s nearly dark.
-I’ve got some tips!
+If you have a child that likes to venture out on their own, there is nothing more terrifying then when they go missing and it’s nearly dark, so I’ve got some tips!

 1.)Headlamp– Flashlights are tricky for kids to hold and still be able to see, especially if they are running.
-Therefore- once the sun is nearly set- pull these puppies out and strap them to your kids head.
+Therefore- once the sun is nearly set- pull these puppies out and strap these headlamps to your kid’s head for their safety.
 You’ll thank me, believe me.
-Our first camping trip our toddler tripped over a rock and split his lip.
-He’s never complained about wearing a head lamp since.
+Our first camping trip our toddler tripped over a rock and split his lip- bad.
+He’s never complained about wearing a headlamp since that summer experience.

 2.)
 We like to play soccer in our family- and this soccer ball is perfect for playing outside.